 Make this coastline yours by dining in high end restaurants such as Restaurant Zass, Quattro Passi or La Terraza di Lucullo.
 Alternatively, stay onboard your Amalfi coast yacht charter sipping your alfresco local wine or a small glass of Limoncello.
 A lemon-based liquor which happens to be a speciality of the region.

-Experience culture on your Amalfi Coast Yacht Charter
+Experience Rich Culture On Your Amalfi Coast Yacht Charter

-The Amalfi coast, much like the rest of Italy, has an abundance of different cultures which form and enriches the country’s infamous beauty.
-The Romans, as well as the Ancient Greeks, the Normans, Arab-Sicilians and many more have all left a timeless mark.
+The Amalfi coast, much like the rest of Italy, has its origins in many different cultures and civilisations.
+The Romans, as well as the Ancient Greeks, the Normans, Arab-Sicilians and many more have all left an indelible mark.
 The Amalfi coast specifically, has an unmistakable oriental influence, stemming from their historical trade links with the East. the Romanesque Cathedral of Amalfi is a beautiful instance of these ancient cultures mixing is.
 The famous “Cloister of Paradise, concealed within, exhibits immaculately preserved, oriental style white columns and arches.
 The Medieval cathedral of St Andrews is a perfect example of Norman influence.

 Other parts of the Amalfi history such as the Saracen Tower of Cetara are best observed from the water and therefore, from the comfort of your sundeck.
-While dropping anchor underneath this monument, we suggest taking a moment to read up on its history.
-This tower is part of a collection built by locals in the Middle Ages to survive Saracen attacks.
-The local population was small and felt endangered by this eastern presence.
-When the locals in these towers released a stress signal, the villages would empty into the mountains and the inhabitants would attack from there.
-They knew the Saracens’ weak point was climbing heights.
-You can ask your Amalfi Coast yacht charter skipper to spend a night here, surrounded by the beauty and history of every small building that surrounds you.
+While dropping anchor underneath this monument, we suggest taking a moment to read up on its history (It’s really worth a glance).
+You can ask your Amalfi Coast yacht charter skipper to spend a night here, surrounded by the beauty and history that surrounds you.

-Recent famous minds such as the authors Virginia Woolf, Tennessee Williams and the 20th century economist John Maynard Keynes and the artist Joan Miro are only some of the Amalfi coast’s household names.
+Many famous minds of the not so distant past happened to call the Amalfi coast home.
+Such as authors Virginia Woolf and Tennessee Williams, economist John Maynard Keynes and artist Joan Miro.
 The majority were based in Ravello, now commonly called a playground for the rich, a village with a quiet elegance.

-The Amalfi coast’s influence on the world carries on growing with many modern-day artists using its beautiful coastline as inspiration for their work.
-The poet John Steinbeck wrote this about Positano: “It is a dream place that isn’t quite real when you are there and becomes beckoningly real after you have gone.”
-Sophia Loren has worked on over four movies in the area, including “Scandal in Sorrento” and the Rolling Stones’ famous song Midnight Rambler was written in the bars and cafes of Positano by Richards and Jagger.
+John Steinbeck wrote this about Positano: “It is a dream place that isn’t quite real when you are there and becomes beckoningly real after you have gone.”
+Sophia Loren has worked on over four movies in the area, including “Scandal in Sorrento”.
+The Rolling Stones’ famous song Midnight Rambler was written by Richards and Jagger in the cafes and bars of Positano.
 In 2020, Harry Styles used the coastline as the location for the music video of his single “Golden”.
-These celebrities, whose lives are encompassed in luxury, cannot seem to stay away.
+The celebs and intellects cannot seem to stay away.
 We are sure you’ll fall in love with it too!